\'Etale fundamental groups of Kawamata log terminal spaces, flat sheaves, and quotients of Abelian varieties: Introduction

-Our main result, Theorem~\ref{thm:main1}, is quite general and its formulation therefore somewhat involved.
+Our main result, Theorem~\ref{thm:main1}, is quite general and its formulation is therefore somewhat involved.
 For many applications the following special case suffices.

 \begin{thm} Let $X$ be a normal, complex, quasi-projective variety.
 Assume that there exists a $\bQ$-Weil divisor $Δ$ such that $(X, Δ)$ is Kawamata log terminal (klt).
-Assume we are given a sequence of finite, surjective morphisms that are étale in codimension one,
+Assume we are given a sequence of finite, surjective morphisms of normal varieties that are étale in codimension one,

 If the composed morphisms $γ_1 ◦ \cdots ◦ γ_i : Y_i → X$ are Galois for every $i ∈ \bN^+$, then all but finitely many of the morphisms $γ_i$ are étale. \end{thm}